 - Share and Favorite option

 Vvave – Music organizer

 The next Nitrux OS app we would like to feature here in this list is Vvave.
 This is a music player with full music management features.
 It can discover music in your local system, network, or cloud services such as Nextcloud.

 Although it is a music player, its primary purpose is music management.
 You can create playlists, tag your music files and so on.
-The user interface has several views with album arts, search features and album only views.
+The user interface has several views with album arts, search features and album-only views.

 Clip Video Player

 The Clip is the convergence video player for desktop and mobile phones that supports the Maui kit.
-It is a simple video player that supports limited hardware decoding, playing from internet streaming services.
+It is a simple video player that supports limited hardware decoding and playing from internet streaming services.
 The Clip video player is based on the MPV video player.
 All the usual features of a video player are supported in Clip.

 Quick features of Clip

 - Local, network and internet streaming playback (limited)